Carlisle

-Carlisle (/kɑrˈlaɪl/ kar-LYLE, /ˈkɑrlaɪl/ KAR-lyle; from Caer Luel) is a city located in the Cumberland district of Cumbria, England.
+Carlisle (/kɑr.ˈlaɪl/ kar-LYLE, /ˈkɑr.laɪl/ KAR-lyle; from the Caer Luel) is a city located in the Cumberland district of Cumbria, England.
 It is the largest settlement and only city in Cumbria.
-In 2021 it had a population of 77,730.
+In 2021, it had a population of 77,730.

-Carlisle's early history is marked by the establishment of a settlement called Luguvalium to serve forts along Hadrian's Wall in Roman Britain.
-Due to its proximity to Scotland (being located 8 mi south of the current Anglo-Scottish border), Carlisle Castle and the city became an important military stronghold in the Middle Ages.
+Carlisle was founded as a Roman settlement called Luguvalium to serve forts along Hadrian's Wall, though it may have earlier origins.
+Nicknamed the 'Great Border City' due to its proximity to Scotland (being located 8 mi south of the current Anglo-Scottish border), the city and its castle became an important military stronghold in the Middle Ages.
 The castle served as a prison for Mary, Queen of Scots in 1568 and currently hosts the Duke of Lancaster's Regiment and the Border Regiment Museum.
 A priory was built in the early 12th century, which subsequently became Carlisle Cathedral in 1133 on the creation of the Diocese of Carlisle.
 As the seat of a diocese, Carlisle therefore gained city status.
 Carlisle also served as the county town of the historic county of Cumberland from the county's creation in the 12th century.